siddhi-io/katacoda-scenarios/siddhi-deployment/distributed-stateful-nats-deployment/step3.md

 `cat power-consume-app.yaml`{{execute}}

-Here the given Siddhi App is parametrized to retrieve the `RECEIVER_URL` from environment variables, and configured to be deployed using the docker image `siddhiio/siddhi-runner-ubuntu:5.1.2`.
+Here, the App is parametrized to retrieve the `RECEIVER_URL` from environment variables, and configured to be deployed using `siddhiio/siddhi-runner-ubuntu:5.1.2` docker image.

 As the App is stateful, to persist the periodic states, a persistent volume claim is configured under the `persistentVolume` section, and the relevant persistent configuration of the Siddhi runner is provided under the `runner` section.